csecht/count-and-size/README.md

 Command used: `python3 -m size_it -i images/sample3.jpg -s 0.7 --inverse`

-Below, text output from the saved settings file for the above image, includes parameter settings, millimeter size metrics, and a list of individual object sizes.
+Below, text output from the saved settings file for the above image, includes parameter settings, size metrics in millimeters, and a list of individual object sizes.
 ![sample3_result_screenshot.png](images/sample3_result_screenshot.jpg)

 <pre>